lunarpool/trezor-guides/docs/Choosing_the_right_working_tools.md

 Don't buy anything yet, we will do that later!

-There were many new information, sleep on it and then proceed with next steps, go back to Home page using link below.
+There were many new information, sleep on it and then proceed with next steps, go back to Home page using the link below.

 # Table of Contents